Andy Cohen Dad-Shamed For Letting Dog Sniff His Baby’s Face

-Television personality Andy Cohen has been a dad for less than a month, but critics are already jumping all over him for every little thing he does with two-week-old baby Benjamin.
+Television personality Andy Cohen has been a dad for less than a month, but critics are already jumping all over him for every little thing he does with 2-week-old baby Benjamin.

 After being criticized last week for flying with Benjamin, this week it’s the fact that Cohen allowed his dog, Wacha, to sniff Benjamin’s face in a new Instagram photo, according to Us Weekly.